BLuckoo/Amazon_Vine_Analysis/README.md

+##
+##
 ### Summary ###

-There is approximately a 5% difference of 5-star reviews in Vine to non-Vine reviews (40.61% to 45.34%).
+As illustrated above, there is approximately a 5% difference of 5-star reviews in Vine to non-Vine reviews (40.61% to 45.34%).

 Although the number of Vine reviews is pretty low, so far it can still represent the product.
 However, the average rating from Vine customers is 4.38 with std deviation of 0.78, and this is much higher than the 3.77 from non-Vine customers.